avdnowhere/subscriptioninvoice/README.md

 ### Installing

-After completing the Node.js installation, go to the project directory and run this commands:
+After completing the Node.js installation, go to the project root directory and run these commands:

 1. Install `nodemon` globally and `yarn`: